isomerpages/imda-tradetrust/_solution/Trading of Goods.md

 <p><strong>Demand of sustainability</strong>
 </p>
 <p></p>
-<p>Digitisation of trade supports sustainability.
-The EU is preparing legislation39
+<p>Digitisation of trade supports sustainability and meet compliance requirements,
-that will require EU businesses to prove sustainability of their supply chains.</p>
+for example the EU is preparing legislation that will require EU businesses to prove sustainability of their supply chains.</p>
 <p></p>
 <p></p>
 </li>